utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 Using a Fixture
 ---------------
-Fixtures a standardized objects instantiated for every single test function execution.
+Fixtures are standardized objects instantiated for every single test function execution.
 Use them to avoid repeating the setup of certain objects within multiple test functions.
 A fixture for Boost Test should be a ``struct`` with public members.
 These members will be *directly* available within the test function.
 You can also define fixtures for entire test suites.
 For more information, see the Boost Test docs on `test fixtures <https://www.boost.org/doc/libs/1_72_0/libs/test/doc/html/boost_test/tests_organization/fixtures/case.html>`_.

 .. code-block:: c++

-    // Something we test
+    // Something to test
     struct Agent {
         int index;
         double value;